Poobah (band): Poobah and comic art

 The cover art of the album Let Me In shows a character in the style of american underground comix of the late 1960s.
 The illustrator Jack Joyce made the drawing after Jim Gustafson had told him about his love of comics.

-Larry Blake, known for his comics about the band KISS made for Marvel, created drawings for Poobah, an illustration for "Steamroller" and an alternative cover for the album "US Rock".
+Larry Blake, known for his comics about the band KISS made for Marvel, created drawings for Poobah, an illustration for Steamroller and an alternative cover for the album U.S. Rock.

 Band founder Jim Gustafson and other members of the band appear as characters in the Webcomic "Theater Of The Bloody Tongue" together with a witch called Ariane Eldar and many rockstars from other bands.
 Jim Gustafson had his first appearance in chapter XII.
 "The great vinyl-cover-romance".
 The webcomic containing the episodes with Poobah also appeared later as paperbacks.